Take Care Of Yourself

 - Eat a healthy, plant-based diet.

-- Get the recommended hours of sleep for your age and gender each night.
+- Get enough sleep for your age and gender each night.

 - Check-in with yourself each morning and night.
 Ask yourself how you are feeling.